dn11/CleaningData_PeerAssessment1/CodeBook.md

 43.  **frequencyDomain.BodyBodyGyroscopeJerkMagnitude.MeanFrequency**: numeric [-1,1]

 The 3-axial signals in the X, Y and Z directions are denoted with '-XYZ'.
+The normalization bounding the variables between -1 and 1 obsures the units.

 The tidy data set is written to the tidy.txt.